Packaging it right!

-Aluminum cans have started to replace plastic bottles in the beverage industry.
-Although they are a good alternative, they come with their own set of problems.
-Manufacturing aluminium is no easy task.
-The mining of bauxite (the type of rock from which aluminum is extracted) can devastate ecosystems.
+Aluminum cans have started to replace plastic bottles in the beverage industry, and although they’re a good alternative, they come with their own set of problems.
+Manufacturing aluminum is no easy task.
+The mining of bauxite (the type of rock from which we extract aluminum) can devastate ecosystems.

-There is no denying the prevalence of plastic in our everyday life.
-If chosen right, certain types of plastic make superior packaging materials when compared to glass and aluminum.
-PET plastic or Polyethylene terephthalate has the maximum rate of recycling across the board.
-India in particular has the best PET recycling rate in the world with more than 60% recyclability.
-Glass is more lower at 45% recyclability.
-Greenhouse gas emissions are also lowest in PET across the lifecycle when compared to glass and aluminum (refer to graph above).
-We had a conversation with the experts at The Disposal Company who confirmed the same.
+The plastic used in bottles is known as PET (polyethylene terephthalate) is known to be the cleanest and greenest type of plastic.
+It has the maximum recycling rate across the board.
+India, in particular, has the best PET recycling rate in the world- more than 60% recyclability, compared to glass’ 45% recyclability.
+The GHG emissions are also lower than glass or aluminium, as stated above.
+We had a conversation with the experts at The Disposal Company that confirmed the same.
 You can read more about them on our blog here.

-When we created Polka Pop, we made a conscious decision not only to use PET but to choose a very thick gsm (grams per square meter) of PET which is costlier but much safer to dispose of.
-This PET can then be recycled into yarn which is can be made into polyester clothes among its several other uses.
+When we created Polka Pop, we made a knowledgeable, conscious decision not only to utilise PET but to use a higher value of gram per inch of PET which, granted, is more expensive, but is much safer to dispose.
+This PET is then recycled into yarn which can be made into polyester clothes among its several other uses.